Subsidy removal is best economic decision to reduce Nigeria’s debt – LCCI

 The Lagos Chamber of Commerce and Industry (LCCI) says the Federal Government’s planned petrol subsidy removal remains one of the best economic decisions that will reduce Nigeria’s debts and tackle widespread corruption in the oil sector.

-Recall that Nigeria secured an $800 million relief package from the World Bank to minimise the effect of subsidy removal on the most vulnerable in the society.
+The News Agency of Nigeria (NAN) reports that Nigeria secured an $800 million relief package from the World Bank to minimise the effect of subsidy removal on the most vulnerable in society.

 “Removal of fuel subsidies is, amongst others, expected to spur investments in domestic refining and petrochemicals and create a significant value chain for the various stakeholders.